ohmyzsh/ohmyzsh/plugins/jira/README.md

 ```
 jira            # performs the default action

 jira new          # opens a new issue
 jira dashboard    # opens your JIRA dashboard
 jira reported [username]  # queries for issues reported by a user
 jira assigned [username]  # queries for issues assigned to a user
 jira myissues     # queries for you own issues
-jira branch     # opens an existing issue matching the current branch name
+jira branch       # opens an existing issue matching the current branch name, prepended with prefix
+jira branch-as-is # opens an existing issue matching the current branch name, exactly as is
 jira ABC-123      # opens an existing issue
 jira ABC-123 m    # opens an existing issue for adding a comment
 ```

 #### Debugging usage  ####